Table of Contents

 - Chronic thyroiditis:

-- Lymphocytes predominate over Hürthle cells
+- Lymphocytes predominate over oncocytes

 - Oncocytic variant of papillary carcinoma:

-- Nuclear features specific for papillary carcinoma, i.e. nuclear enlargement, pale chromatin, grooves and intranuclear pseudoinclusions
+- Nuclear features specific for papillary carcinoma (i.e., nuclear enlargement, pale chromatin, grooves and intranuclear pseudoinclusions)

 - Medullary carcinoma:

-- Calcitonin and chromogranin +, thyroglobulin - (Endocr J 2017;64:1099)
+- Positive for calcitonin and chromogranin, negative for thyroglobulin (Endocr J 2017;64:1099)

 - Calcitonin measurement using needle washout fluid is helpful (Endocr J 2017;64:1099)